 History of Derry – The Maiden City

-Derry’s history is rich with significant events that made it of great importance.
+Derry’s history is rich with significant events that made it essential.
 Enriching your knowledge with information about the attacks or wars it faced, rebuilding or planting it, have a closer look at how it has been one of the oldest continuously inhabited places in Ireland.

-During the Tudor conquest of Ireland, which held the Kingdom of England during the 16th century, the town became strategically more significant and was subject to frequent attack.
+During the Tudor conquest of Ireland, which held the Kingdom of England during the 16th century, the town became strategically more significant and was subject to frequent attacks.

-In 1608, the O’Doherty’s Rebellion uprising against authorities in Derry took place led by Sir Cahir O’Doherty, an Irish chieftain of Inishowen peninsula in County Donegal.
+In 1608, the O’Doherty’s Rebellion uprising against authorities in Derry was led by Sir Cahir O’Doherty, an Irish chieftain of the Inishowen peninsula in County Donegal.
 He led a force of rebels, burnt much of the town and killed the governor, George Paulet.
-The reputation of “the founder of Derry” was given to Sir Henry Docwra, a soldier and statesman, who exerted extensive efforts developing the town, but he returned to England for being accused of failing to prevent the O’Doherty attack.
+The reputation of “the founder of Derry” was given to Sir Henry Docwra, a soldier and statesman, who exerted extensive efforts developing the town.
+Still, he returned to England after being accused of failing to prevent the O’Doherty attack.

 Up to 1610, the City of Derry was part of the relatively new County Donegal.
-The English Crown transferred the west bank to The Honourable The Irish Society and was combined with a large portion of County Tyrone, County Coleraine, and part of County Antrim, to form County Londonderry.
+The English Crown transferred the west bank to The Honourable The Irish Society.
+It was combined with a large portion of County Tyrone, County Coleraine, and part of County Antrim to form County Londonderry.

 As part of the Plantation of Ulster, which was the organized colonization of Ulster province by people from Great Britain during the reign of King James I, London livery companies brought planters through The Irish Society and rebuilt the town with high walls to defend it from insurgents opposing the plantation.
-The aim was to settle Ulster with a supportive population to the Crown and it was then given the name “Londonderry”.
+The aim was to settle Ulster with a population supportive of the Crown, which was then named “Londonderry”.

 Foundations of the City

-This city was the first planned city, which is typically constructed in a previously undeveloped area, in Ireland.
-At a cost of £10,757, the foundation started in 1613, with the walls being completed in 1619.
+This city was the first planned city, typically constructed in an undeveloped area in Ireland.
+For £10,757, the foundation started in 1613, with the walls completed in 1619.
 As a good design for defence, the central diamond within a walled city with four gates was the thought born in mind.
-The grid pattern chosen at that time was later much copied in British North America colonies.
+The chosen grid pattern was later copied in British North American colonies.

 Derry’s Oldest Building

 The old Irish layout spirit is noticeable in the modern city.
-It keeps the 17th-century-design of four main streets radiating from a central Diamond to four gateways—Ferryquay Gate, Bishop’s Gate, Butcher’s Gate, and Shipquay Gate.
-What is amazing is that the city’s oldest surviving building was also constructed at that same time: the Cathedral of St. Columb, which is the mother church of the Church of Ireland.
-In the porch of it there is a stone with an inscription saying:
+It keeps the 17th-century design of four main streets radiating from a central diamond to four gateways—Ferryquay Gate, Bishop’s Gate, Butcher’s Gate, and Shipquay Gate.
+Amazingly, the city’s oldest surviving building was also constructed at that same time: the Cathedral of St. Columb, the mother church of the Church of Ireland.
+In the porch, there is a stone with an inscription saying:

 17th-century Disturbance

-In the 1640s, the city of Derry suffered in the Wars of the Three Kingdoms, or the so-called British Civil Wars, when conflict aggravated in England, Ireland and Scotland between 1639 and 1651.
-Those wars started with the Irish Rebellion of 1641 when a failed attack was launched on the city by the Gaelic Irish insurgents.
+In the 1640s, Derry suffered in the Wars of the Three Kingdoms, or the so-called British Civil Wars, when conflict aggravated in England, Ireland and Scotland between 1639 and 1651.
+Those wars started with the Irish Rebellion of 1641 when the Gaelic Irish insurgents launched a failed attack on the city.

 In 1649, crucial events occurred.
-The city and its garrison, which supported the republican Parliament in London, were besieged by Scottish Presbyterian forces which were loyal to King Charles I.
+The city and its garrison, which supported the republican Parliament in London, were besieged by Scottish Presbyterian forces loyal to King Charles I.

-After the landing in Ireland of the New Model Army in 1649, such temporary allies were soon fighting each other.
-Then, when the Parliamentarians crushed the Irish Catholic Ulster army at the Battle of Scarrifholis, near Letter Kenny nearby County Donegal, the war in Ulster was finally brought to an end in 1650.
+After the landing of the New Model Army in Ireland in 1649, such temporary allies soon began fighting each other.
+Then, when the Parliamentarians crushed the Irish Catholic Ulster army at the Battle of Scarrifholis, near Letter Kenny near County Donegal, the war in Ulster was finally brought to an end in 1650.

 The Siege of Derry

 By November 1688, only Derry and nearby Enniskillen had a Protestant garrison during the Glorious Revolution.
-It was an army of around 1,200 men, mostly “Redshanks” (Highlanders, which is a historic region in Scotland) under Alexander Macdonnell, third Earl of Antrim, which was slowly organized.
+It was an army of around 1,200 men, mostly “Redshanks” (Highlanders, a historical region in Scotland) under Alexander Macdonnell, third Earl of Antrim, which was slowly organized.

-In the 18th century, the City of Derry was rebuilt with many of its fine Georgian–style-houses still surviving.
+In the 18th century, the City of Derry was rebuilt, and many of its fine Georgian–style houses still survive.
 In 1790, the city’s first bridge across the River Foyle was built.
 Then, the port became a significant stepping stone for Irish emigrants setting out for North America during the 18th and 19th centuries.
 In the state of New Hampshire, some of them founded the colonies of Derry and Londonderry.

-During the 19th century, Derry became also a destination for migrants fleeing areas suffering more from the Irish Potato Famine, in which about two-fifths of the population only relied on potatoes for a number of historical reasons, about one million people died and a million more emigrated from Ireland causing a fall in the island’s population by 20%–25%.
+During the 19th century, Derry became also a destination for migrants fleeing areas suffering more from the Irish Potato Famine, in which about two-fifths of the population only relied on potatoes for several historical reasons, about one million people died.
+A million more emigrated from Ireland causing a fall in the island’s population by 20%–25%.

 What Happened During World War I?